braindefender/xd75re-layout/README.md

 ![XD75RE Keyboard](images/Keyboard.JPG)

-Keyboard layout for [XD75RE](https://kprepublic.com/products/xd75re-xd75am-xd75-xiudi-60-custom-keyboard-pcb) ortholinear mechanical keyboard.
+Keyboard layout for XD75RE ortholinear mechanical keyboard.

-I had been using [Universal Layout](https://github.com/braindefender/universal-layout) for years now and wanted to push the limit of my keyboard experience with ortholinear XD75RE.
+I had been using cheap membrane keyboard with my custom [Universal Layout](https://github.com/braindefender/universal-layout) for years.
+It was good but not great.

-The main purpose of Universal Layout was logical arrangement of similar symbols (e.g. <kbd>'</kbd>, <kbd>"</kbd>, <kbd>\`</kbd>) in one place and preserving positions of symbols in both English and Russian layouts.
+I wanted to push the limit of my keyboard experience, so I built my first mechanical keyboard based on ortholinear [XD75RE](https://kprepublic.com/products/xd75re-xd75am-xd75-xiudi-60-custom-keyboard-pcb) chip.

-In this layout I combined the main advantages of Universal Layout and spice it up with new features like vim arrows, numpad-switching and media controls.
+The main purpose of Universal Layout was logical arrangement of similar symbols (e.g. <kbd>'</kbd>, <kbd>"</kbd>, <kbd>\`</kbd>) in one place and to preserve positions of symbols in both English and Russian layouts.

-You will be guided through this article by the mascot of Universal Layout — Symbot!
+In this layout I combined the main advantages of Universal Layout and spiced it up with new features like vim arrows, numpad-switching and media controls.

 ![Symbot](images/Mascot.png)

 **Key differences from traditional layout:**

-- Keyboard split into three parts with Numpad/Arrow block in center.
+- Keyboard split into three parts with Numpad/Arrow block in center
-- Keys with <kbd>,;</kbd> and <kbd>.:</kbd> are placed separately from both sides of <kbd>Space</kbd>.
+- Keys with <kbd>,;</kbd> and <kbd>.:</kbd> are placed separately from both sides of <kbd>Space</kbd>
 - All common symbols are gathered in one key.
-Such as quotes, slashes and dashes.
+Such as quotes, slashes and dashes
-- Numeric row has been swapped with symbols: to type number use <kbd>Shift</kbd> + symbol, e.g. <kbd>Shift</kbd> + <kbd>@</kbd> = <kbd>2</kbd>.
+- Numeric row is swapped with symbols: to type number use <kbd>Shift</kbd> + symbol, e.g. <kbd>Shift</kbd> + <kbd>@</kbd> = <kbd>2</kbd>

 ## Layer One